 In the post-pandemic era, most enterprises have additional challenges like mobile workforce, increased cloud- and internet-based data traffic, as well as threats from cyber-attacks.
 These issues prompt businesses to seek more flexible solutions that MPLS simply cannot provide.

-MPLS provides secure, reliable and predictable performance for companies with geographically distributed offices.
-It is perfect for enterprises with fixed infrastructure, onsite-employees and unchanging business needs
+There are both pros and cons of SD-WAN and MPLS.
+MPLS provides secure, reliable, and predictable performance for companies with geographically distributed offices.
+It is perfect for enterprises with fixed infrastructure, onsite employees, and unchanging business needs.

 However, the industry today has become more cloud driven and mobile centric.
 MPLS proves to be inadequate for: